laristra/wonton/doc/concepts.md

 ## Algorithms

-* SVD:  Double precision SVD decomposition routine.
+* SVD:  Double precision SVD routine.
 Takes an m-by-n matrix A and decomposes it into UDV, where U, V are left and right orthogonal transformation matrices, and D is a diagonal matrix of singular values.